 We didn’t do much during Session 4a – we just partially advanced the Shumi Village sidequest.
 The Elder assigns his assistant to help finish the Laguna statue, but it’s still not enough.
 As a result, the Elder tries to assign a Shumi called “Artisan” as well.
 Artisan isn’t feeling very creative though, so you have to find a friend of his in Fisherman’s Horizon to send him a message that helps revive his spark.
 We did about half the quest during Session 4A and finished it during Session 4 proper.

 (Ed.
 Or at least… we thought we had finished it.
 As it happens, there was more to the quest that we simply overlooked, and it wouldn’t be until Session 5 that we saw the actual ending.
-Unfortunately, I lost our recording of our doing it – told you the recording problems weren’t gone yet! – so I can’t remember when we actually did it.
-I’ll discuss it here instead.
+Unfortunately, I lost our recording of our doing it – told you the recording problems weren’t gone yet! – so I can’t remember when we actually did it during Session 5.
+I’ll discuss it here for simplicity’s sake.
 Long story short, we had to help the Elder’s assistant find his path in life.
-It wasn’t all that exciting, and frankly I’m not 100% sure what path he chose in life to begin with, since he kept waffling back and forth.
+It wasn’t all that exciting, and frankly I’m not 100% sure what path he chose in the end, since he kept waffling back and forth.
 The prize for this quest is an item that gives a GF a Junction skill.
 We kept it, reasoning it would be better used later in the game when we knew who need it most.
 Then we forgot about it and never used it at all.
 And that’s your moral for today’s story, children: seize power the moment it is within your grasp, use it to crush your enemies or be left behind in the wake of the ongoing arms race of power!)

 Oh, and we also found our lost Ifrit card while we were mucking around in Session 4a.
 At last!